 CLK is the clock input pin.

-DIO is the Data I/O pin.
+DIO is the data input/output (I/O) pin.

 GND is the ground pin.

-Wiring TM1637 Module with Arduino UNO
+Wiring the TM1637 Module with an Arduino

 Library Installation